1 Introduction: What facts do we want to explain?

 1.3 Fact 3: People in richer countries consume more than people in poor countries

 Should we care about whether or not countries are rich?
-It’s not clear that being richer makes people better off.
-However, people do seem to like consumption, and it turns out that people who live in countries where their workers produce more also seem to be places where the average person consumes more.
+That’s a normative question, and to an extent it depends on what we think people value.
+In general, though people do seem to like consumption, and it turns out that people who live in countries where their workers produce more also seem to be places where the average person consumes more.

-Obviously, this doesn’t speak to all aspects of human welfare, or to the distribution of resources.
+Obviously, this doesn’t speak to all aspects of human welfare, or to the distribution of resources within societies.
+It’s a very incomplete picture of whether growth matters for human flourishing.
 But if consumption is related to welfare, then we should care about growth in GDP/worker so we can understand welfare as well.

 1.4 Fact 4: Rich countries tend to grow at a similar rate

 Many economies - especially the richest - seem to grow at similar rates.
-Although this phenomenon of “convergence” can be made more nuanced, in general we might want a growth model that correctly predicts that a country like the United States and a country like Germany grow at similar rates.
+Although this phenomenon –called “convergence in growth rates” — can be made more nuanced, in general we might want a growth model that correctly predicts that a country like the United States and a country like Germany grow at similar rates.
 We can see this fact by looking at the following scatterplot.
 The horizontal axis is GDP per worker (on a log scale) in 1960.
-The vertical axis measures the annual (exponential) growth rate from 1960-2017.
+The vertical axis measures the annual (exponential) growth rate from 1960-2019.
 Countries that were already (relatively) rich in 1960, in general, grew at relatively similar rates after 1960.

 1.5 Fact 5: Countries at a similar level of economic development often have similar geographic, institutional, and cultural characteristics, as well as similar policies.

-In an effort to explain facts 1-4, economists have examined a number of “fundamental” causes that can explain the “proximate” differences between countries.
+In an effort to explain facts 1-4, economists have examined a number of “fundamental” causes of growth.
 For example, it may seem unsatisfying to say that countries that are more productive are richer.
 Assuming the increased productivity causes countries to be rich, the natural question is “why are countries more productive?”
+Productivity is a ``proximate’’ cause of growth; we’re interested in fundamentals.

-After we talk about the Solow model, we’ll discuss some theories of about differences in things like productivity and savings rates.
+The Solow model only tells us about proximate causes.
+At the end of this mini-textbook, we discuss some theories of about differences in things like productivity and savings rates.
 We can preview those theories by noticing that countries with a higher level of GDP per worker tend to have geographic, institutional, and cultural features in common.

 Below, we’ll discuss a few examples; there are many others.